sergiotocalini/sergiotocalini.github.io/_posts/2019-06-05-credit-suisse-devops-expo-2019-zurich.md

 </p>

 # How do we achieve a DevSecOps environment?
 <p style='text-align: justify;'>
 	Bringing DevOps and Security teams together.
 It is more about an organizational change, meaning that everyone (also Managers and Heads) should include this in their agenda.
 </p>
 <p style='text-align: justify;'>
-	There has to be a mindshift in the whole DevOps team to make Security as priority and to understand that everyone is responsible for this.
+	There should be a mindshift in the whole DevOps team to make Security as priority and to understand that everyone is responsible for this.
 Both teams should share knowledge to prevent reinventing the wheel all the time.
 </p>
 <p style='text-align: justify;'>
-	When we are looking at the Software Development Lifecycle (SDLC) what all of this leads is to basically a shift (of security) to the left.
+	When we look at the Software Development Lifecycle (SDLC) this leads to a shift (of security) to the left.
 Instead of Security being added very late into the cycle we want security as early as possible so ideally also even in the plan and code stages
 </p>
 <p style='text-align: justify;'>
-	Integrating Security automation is an important aspect also manual steps should be eliminated as much as possible to prevent human error and make the process more agile.
+	Integrating Security automation is an important aspect, also manual steps should be eliminated as much as possible to prevent human error and make the process more agile.
 </p>